 Sadly, so many language programs are centered around twaddly, basal readers and the contrived, non-sensical writing examples from make-believe children.
 But, if I aim to foster good writing...to build exemplary writing skills in my children, why would I want to use a shoddy blueprint?
 Why would I want to have the writing sample of one make-believe fifth grader be the writing standard for my fifth grader?
 Basal readers and textbook writing samples are boring, uninspiring, and mediocre at best.

-LLATL, on the other hand, recognizes that in order for a child to learn to produce GOOD writing, he has to first be introduced to GOOD writing.
+LLATL, on the other hand, recognizes that for a child to learn to produce GOOD writing, he has to first be introduced to GOOD writing.
 He has to study it, copy it, and model his own writing after it.
 The entire program begins and ends with wonderful literature.

 It's an open-n-go program.